soyuka/explorer/README.md

 ## Performances

-We use Bluebird with concurrency, FIY you may speed things up:
+We use Bluebird with concurrency, for your information you may speed things up:

 ```
 $ sync && echo 3 > /proc/sys/vm/drop_caches